George Flanagan: Personal life

 Flanagan was born in Bradford, West Yorkshire, England.

-He has a son, George Flanagan Jr., playing for the Bradford Bulls alongside his father.
+He has a son, George Flanagan Jr. who is also a rugby league footballer.
+Flanagan Jr. played alongside his father at the Bradford Bulls, making his first-team debut in July 2022 in a match against the London Broncos.
+The two went on to play against each other for the first time when Keighley met Hunslet in August 2024.

 Career

+Bradford Bulls

 Flanagan started his career coming through the ranks at the Bradford Bulls through their academy system.

 In 2018 Flanagan signed a two-year deal to play for his hometown club leaving Hunslet R.L.F.C. one game into the 2018 League 1 season.
 He scored 14 tries for the Bradford Bulls in the 2019 season, helping them earn promotion through the playoffs back to the Championship.
 He scored one of his famous 'show n go' tries in the playoff final to further extend Bradford's lead in the 35th minute against former player Leon Pryce's Workington Town, who had previously done the double over Bradford in the regular season.

 Flanagan has received a £250 fine and an eight-game ban for an "attack to the testicles" against Hakim Miloudi during a Championship game on 4 August 2019.
 He has received another £250 fine and a ten-game ban for the same attack made during a Challenge Cup game on 21 March 2021.
 Following this second ban, Flanagan has shared his mental health struggles, stating that he was "enduring the toughest period of his career", and has temporarily walked away from social media due to the backlash on social media over the ban.

+Keighley Cougars

+On 7 May 2024 Flanagan signed for Keighley Cougars in the RFL League 1 on loan, following a period at Rochdale Hornets under the dual registration agreement between Bradford and Rochdale.
+This move was made permanent later in the season.